thiyangt/ThiTal/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.
+I am Lecturer in the Department of Statistics, Faculty of Applied Sciences, University of Sri Jayewardenepura-Sri Lanka (currently on study leave).

-I am a teaching instructor for the following courses at University X:
+I am a teaching associate for the following courses at Monash University Australia:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
+- ETC1000: An intro to computer science
-- CS107: An intro to computer science
+- ETC2420: An intro to computer science